TUC tasks FG on the revival of Bank of Agriculture — Daily Times Nigeria

 He said, “The NEC- in session, therefore, strongly advises the Federal Government to urgently revive BOA and NERFUND, through adequate funding to enable them to extend appropriate finance for economic programmes particularly to farmers in the rural areas and small scale businesses.”

-According to Kaigama, the NEC is in support of restructuring that enhances the efficiency of government business and creating a society where everyone has an equal stake in the continued existence of the nation.
+According to Kaigama, the NEC is in support of restructuring that enhances efficiency of government business and creating a society where everyone has equal stake in the continued existence of the nation.

 On minimum wage, the TUC president condemned the delay in constituting the 29-member committee even after the organised labour had sent its lists of representatives to the government.